9 ways to ditch single-use plastic

 Choose the news that interests youSign up

-Planning on getting stuck into some chocolate this Easter?
+Planning to get stuck into some chocolate this Easter?
 Foil chocolate wrappers are 100% recyclable!
-Find out how to recycle them properly.
+Find out how to recycle your leftover packaging properly.